Corneal Crosslinking/CXL

 Cornea transplant infection is a rare occurrence with DSEK procedures.
 Rejection of the transplanted tissue only occurs when the body’s system detects a foreign body and reacts unfavorably.
 Rejection symptoms may occur within one month after the procedure or several months later.
 Please seek advice from the doctor if such happens.
 If a cornea transplant fails, the doctor can do a repeat procedure.

-Why Choose Dr. Frangie for Cornea Transplant?
+Why choose Dr. Frangie for cornea transplant?

 When you have a cornea problem, the first thing is to reach out to a cornea specialist for help.
 Looking for one can be cumbersome, given the many clinics available.
 Your search ends when you come to Dr. Frangie, the leading eye surgeon and ophthalmologist in the wider Western Massachusetts area.